 |D||Unpaved, but generally smooth and flat; suitable for hybrid bikes.|

 CBBC promotes the fun and safety of riding in groups!
 The ride calendar is established to be able to offer a variety of rides at all levels and allow members to plan their rides in advances.
 As we know our lives are not always predictable!
-Members are encouraged to post “Ad hoc” rides on the Forum and allow other members to join them.
+Members are encouraged to post “Ad hoc” rides on the Ride Calendar and Forum and allow other members to join them.

 Here is the “official” definition of a CBBC Ad Hoc Ride:

--The ride is not considered a CBBC sponsored club ride.
+-Ad Hoc rides are considered a CBBC sponsored club ride.

 -Ride start location and time is up to the ad hoc ride leader.
 Try not to compete with a regular club ride – those ride leaders are a precious few!

--Please ride safely and courteously (especially if you’re wearing your club jersey!)
+-As with all CBBC club rides, please ride safely and courteously (especially if you’re wearing your club jersey!)